Laser Hair Removal Burns

 SkinTel® Technology to prevent laser hair removal burns

-It allows our technicians to identify test spot settings, optimizing hair removal treatments tailored to each of our client’s skin type and ethnicity.
-There is no more judging skin types by eye or second guessing if a patient has been in the sun.
-SkinTel® allows our technicians to know the right parameters for treatment, allowing for the ideal laser skin treatment that is safe and effective.
+It allows our technicians to optimize hair removal treatments tailored to each client’s skin type and ethnicity.
+No more judging skin types by eye or second guessing if a patient has been in the sun.
+Instead, SkinTel® allows our technicians to know the correct parameters for treatment, allowing for the ideal, safe, and effective laser skin treatment.

 How many sessions for laser hair removal?
 CLICK HERE FOR THE LATEST PRICING